richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.si.edu/media/NASM/NASM-NASM_AudioIt-000003014DOCS.pdf](https://www.si.edu/media/NASM/NASM-NASM_AudioIt-000003014DOCS.pdf)

-Note: FTD swept up UAP information in its Project Moon Dust, and personnel from Ramo-Wooldridge later joined TRW and after that Aerospace Corp.
+>**_Note_**: FTD swept up UAP information in its Project Moon Dust, and personnel from Ramo-Wooldridge later joined TRW and after that Aerospace Corp.
 Aerospace spun out of
-TRW’s Space Technologies Laboratories in 1960 and took West Wing with it.
+>TRW’s Space Technologies Laboratories in 1960 and took West Wing with it.
 TRW also has alleged linkages to UAP crash recoveries (see Richard Dolan’s claims), while Aerospace Corp has linkages as well (see Ross Coulthart’s claims).

 **(PUBLIC DOMAIN)** - 24 January 1956 — Wright-Patterson AFB monitored a reported “landing” of a flying saucer in the Kataghan province of Afghanistan.
 USAF attempted an overflight for aerial view, search and confirmation of info, and to determine if Afghanistan authorities were hauling the recovered craft to Kabul.
 Neither USAF ATIC nor Battelle amended their conclusion that a lack of physical evidence meant UAP were not advanced craft, and CIA OSI did not update their conclusions.
 Subsequent Congressional inquiries in the 1960s relied on conclusions that were out of date and continued to not include physical debris.

 *   [https://archive.org/details/1956-01-7340421-Afghanistan/page/n2/mode/1up](https://archive.org/details/1956-01-7340421-Afghanistan/page/n2/mode/1up)

 **(PUBLIC DOMAIN)** - February 1956 — USAF Capt.
-Edward J. Ruppelt writes that while he was assigned to the Air Technical Intelligence Center as director of Project Grudge at Wright-Patterson AFB in 1951, he saw a Top Secret Estimate of the Situation that stated UAP were “interplanetary” in origin created by the predecessor Project Sign in 1948.
+Edward J. Ruppelt writes that while he was assigned to the Air Technical Intelligence Center as director of Project Grudge at Wright-Patterson AFB in 1951, he saw a Top Secret Estimate of the Situation that stated UAP were “interplanetary” in origin created by the predecessor **Project Sign** in 1948.
 Ruppelt states the Estimate was rejected in 1948 by Gen. Hoyt S. Vandenberg and ordered for destruction.
 Ruppelt states a few copies survived and circulated within ATIC, but no declassified copies have ever been released to Congress or the public.

 *   [https://archive.org/details/reportonunidenti00rupp/page/45/mode/1up](https://archive.org/details/reportonunidenti00rupp/page/45/mode/1up) (p45)